ChoeyingPhunsur/pdpsi-practice/README.md

 2. Index_skeleton - Adds header and divides the single page into different divs (welcome, about, brothers, rush, events, contact)
 3. index_build1 - Add general CSS.
 Laying out the site with basic divs
 4. header_build - Create modern header with smooth transistions
+5. about_build - Create modal where button brings up overlay and description div